Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 Making an attack is a standard action.

+### Melee Attacks
-**Melee Attacks:** With a normal melee weapon, you can strike any opponent within 5 feet.
+With a normal melee weapon, you can strike any opponent within 5 feet.
 (Opponents within 5 feet are considered adjacent to you.)
 Some melee weapons have reach, as indicated in their descriptions.
 With a typical reach weapon, you can strike opponents 10 feet away, but you can't strike adjacent foes (those within 5 feet).

+### Unarmed Attacks
-**Unarmed Attacks:** Striking for damage with punches, kicks, and head butts is much like attacking with a melee weapon, except for the
+Striking for damage with punches, kicks, and head butts is much like attacking with a melee weapon, except for the
 following: